ThePansmith/Break-The-Barrier/design/designdoc.md

      * The tier one drill base is the only drill base that operates on steam, and does not require energy.
        * To balance this, the drills that belong to this drill base are is the only one to bring ingots, rather than ores, to prevent ore processing.
          * This also has the helpful conquence of allowing players to skip waiting for ingots to smelt in the early game, as they would have little to no options for ore processing anyways.
      * The tier one drill base's  drills focuses mainly on (high pressure) steam machinary
        * (LV hulls etc will require a new metal) (dark steel?)
+* Tier two drill base
+ * Runs on LV power
+ * Focuses on creating more LV machines, and pushing into MV
+ * Also has some recipes that allow the player to expand their resource options.

 # Drill tiers
 * Tier one drill